Romeo Miller

-Percy Romeo Miller (born August 19, 1989), also known by his stage name Romeo (formerly Lil' Romeo), is an American rapper, actor, and television personality.
-He gained fame as a rapper in the early 2000s after signing with No Limit Records, then owned by his father, Master P. He soon released his debut single "My Baby" in 2001 which peaked at number 3 on the Billboard Hot 100.
-Later the same year, Miller released his debut album Lil' Romeo, which charted the US Billboard 200 at number six selling 99,000 copies in its first week and went on to be certified Gold.
+Percy Romeo Miller (born August 19, 1989), also known by his stage name Romeo (formerly Lil' Romeo), is an American rapper, singer, actor and television personality.
+He gained fame as a rapper in the early 2000s after signing with his father, Master P's record label No Limit Records.
+His 2001 debut single, "My Baby" peaked at number three on the Billboard Hot 100 and preceded his debut studio album Lil' Romeo, which peaked at number six on the US Billboard 200.

-In 2002, Miller released his second album titled Game Time; it charted on the US Billboard 200 at number thirty-three selling 96,000 copies in its first week.
-In 2004, Miller released his third album Romeoland; it charted on the US Billboard 200 at number seventy selling just 56,000 copies in its first week.
-In 2006, Miller released his digital album titled Lottery; it was his first album released under the name Romeo.
-In 2006, Miller released the soundtrack to his film God's Gift; it was his first explicit album.
-To date, this album has sold over 300,000 copies.
+In 2002, Miller released his second album Game Time, which charted at number 33 on the US Billboard 200.
+In 2004, Miller released his third album Romeoland, which charted at number 70, and in 2006, he released the digital album Lottery under the name Romeo.
+That same year, Miller released an accompanying soundtrack to his film God's Gift; his first explicit album.
+To date, it has sold over 300,000 units.

-In 2007, Miller was offered and accepted a scholarship to play basketball for the USC Trojans at the University of Southern California.
-Miller would play for the team until he was let go before his junior season in 2010.

-Aside from music, Miller has also worked as an actor, beginning in 2002, when Nickelodeon offered him his own show, Romeo!.
-The show ran for three seasons.
+In 2007, Miller was offered and accepted a scholarship to play basketball for the USC Trojans, at the University of Southern California.
+He played basketball for the Trojans under his birth name, and played for the team until 2010.
+Aside from music, Miller has also worked as an actor and was given his own television series on Nickelodeon titled Romeo! in 2002, which ran for three seasons.
 Miller starred in the feature films Jumping the Broom (2011) and Tyler Perry's Madea's Witness Protection (2012).

-Miller founded the record labels Guttar Music, Take a Stand, The Next Generation and his current label No Limit Forever Records.
+Miller founded the record labels Guttar Music, Take a Stand, The Next Generation and No Limit Forever Records in 2010.

 Early life

 Miller was born in New Orleans, Louisiana.
-He is the son of rapper and entrepreneur Master P and former rapper Sonya C. He is the nephew of rappers C-Murder and Silkk the Shocker, cousin of producer, singer, and rapper Mo B. Dick, and the brother of singer and actress Cymphonique Miller.
-Romeo was signed to No Limit's subsidiary label Soulja Music Entertainment at the age of 5, after he wrote a rap to his father.
+He is a son of rapper and entrepreneur Master P and former rapper Sonya C. He is a nephew of rappers C-Murder and Silkk the Shocker, cousin of producer, singer, and rapper Mo B. Dick, and a brother of singer and actress Cymphonique Miller.
+Romeo was signed to No Limit's subsidiary label Soulja Music Entertainment at the age of five, after he wrote a rap to his father.